Kish (Sumer): Archaeology

-Kish is located east of Babylon and 80 km south of Baghdad.
-The Kish archaeological site is an oval area roughly 8 by 3 km, transected by the dry former bed of the Euphrates River, encompassing around 40 mounds, the largest being Uhaimir and Ingharra.
+Kish is located 12 km east of the ancient city of Babylon and 80 km south of modern Baghdad.
+The Kish archaeological site is an oval area roughly 8 by 3 km, transected into east and west sections by the dry former bed of the Euphrates River, encompassing around 40 mounds scattered over an area of about 24 square kilometers, the largest being Uhaimir and Ingharra.

 After irregularly excavated tablets began appearing at the beginning of the twentieth century, François Thureau-Dangin identified the site as being Kish.
 Those tablets ended up in a variety of museums.
 Because of its close proximity to Babylon (of which early explorers believed it was part) the site was visited by a number of explorers and travelers in the 19th century, some involving excavation, most notably by the foreman of Hormuzd Rassam who dug there with a crew of 20 men for a number of months.
-Austen Henry Layard and also Julius Oppert dug some trenches there in the early 1850s.
+Austen Henry Layard and also Julius Oppert dug some trenches there in early 1852 though the finds were lost in the Qurnah Disaster.
 None of this early work was published.
+The name of the site as Kish was determined by George Smith in 1872 based on an inscribed brick of Adad-apla-iddina which had been discovered 60 years before.
 A French archaeological team under Henri de Genouillac excavated at Tell Uhaimir for three months in January 1912, finding some 1,400 Old Babylonian tablets which were distributed to the Istanbul Archaeology Museum and the Louvre.
+He also excavated at a Neo-Babylonian monumental building on Tell Ingharra.
 At Tell Bander he uncovered Parthian materials.

 Later, a joint Field Museum and University of Oxford team under Stephen Langdon excavated from 1923 to 1933, with the recovered materials split between Chicago and the Ashmolean Museum at Oxford.
-The main focus of the excavations was at Tell Ingharra and Tell Uhaimir.
+Seventeen different mounds were excavated but the main focus of the excavations was at Tell Ingharra and Tell Uhaimir.
 The actual excavations at Tell Uhaimir were led initially by E. MacKay and later by L. C. Watelin.
 Work on the faunal and flora remains was conducted by Henry Field.
+Even by the standards of the day, the documentation of this excavation (findspots provenance etc.), were sorely lacking.
+This was compounded by the death of the principals within a few years and the beginning of World War II.
+In recent decades there has been a major effort to recreate the data from all the old field notes and finds.
 A bone awl from Phase 2 in the YWN area, the transition between Early Dynastic and Akkadian periods, was accelerator radiocarbon dated to 2471–2299 BC (3905 ± 27 C14 years BP).